Holly's Heroes: episode guide

 Episode 6

-NZ: May 14, 2005
+New Zealand: May 14, 2005

-Aus: July 08, 2005
+Australia: July 08, 2005

 When the Rams and Outlaws are forced to work together for the competitive Year 9 social studies excursion, they try to put their differences aside.
-And thanks to Johnno's latest scam, Tony is besieged by Year 7 kids wanting help with their marine project.
+And thanks to Johnno's latest scam, Tony is besieged by Year 7 kids wanting help with their marine projects.
 Meanwhile, Holly and Trish form an unlikely alliance in a bid to stop Joel and Johnno from winning the competition.

 With: David Roberts as Alan Peterson, Kirk Torrance as Tony McKenzie, Michele Amas as Kate McKenzie, Alan Hopgood as Max Peterson, Pamela Rabe as Mrs Rocacelli, John Williams as Parker, Dwayne Abeyesekera as Singh, Anna Gelling as Monique, Jansen Spencer as Cousin Vito